Mariehamn and Sund pilot areas

 - climate adaptation at low-lying areas

-- increased recreation and tourism (which requires clean water and good access to fish and a beautiful nature that works – non-fragmented landscape)
+- increase recreation and tourism (which requires clean water and good access to fish and a beautiful nature that works – non-fragmented landscape)

-Information and education are a very important part as a tool for achieving long-term sustainable coastal zone planning.
+Information and education are a very important tool for achieving long-term sustainable coastal zone planning.

-Stakeholders are chosen after their genuine interest of participation and project aim.
+Stakeholders are chosen for their genuine interest in participation and the project aim.

 A balanced ecosystem

-The chosen areas are partly a coastal area in urban environment that need better storm water management and a more developed green structure for increased biodiversity and to minimize the heat waves within the city, and some smaller areas in more agricultural dominant areas that need better water purification management to minimize the negative effect on the ocean and better fish spawning areas to get a higher biodiversity.
+The first chosen area is a partly coastal area in urban environment that needs better storm water management and a more developed green structure for increased biodiversity and to minimize the heat waves within the city.
+The second area consists of smaller areas in a more agricultural dominant area that need better water purification management to minimize the negative effect on the ocean and better fish spawning areas and biodiversity.
 It is important to remember that we are losing important species and ecosystem services every day.
 Humans can not live without a balanced ecosystem.